-Paint Disturbance Level LSHR and RRP Requirements; and Program Recommendations No Paint Disturbance Full exemption.
-No compliance with LSHR or RRP Rule necessary.
-The exemption must be documented.
-"De minimis" Disturbance Less than twenty (20) square feet of exterior surface; and Less than two (2) square feet of surface in any interior room; and Less than ten percent (10%) of Requirements: Work by RRP-Certified Renovation Firms.
+Paint Disturbance Level LSHR and RRP Requirements; and Program Recommendations "De minimis" Disturbance Less than twenty (20) square feet of exterior surface; and Less than two (2) square feet of surface in any interior room; and Less than ten percent (10%) of the surface area of an interior/exterior component.
 At least one RRP-Certified Renovator must be present or available when the work is being performed.
-Workers at the job site must receive on-the-job training from the RRP-Certified Renovator. surface area of an interior/exterior component.
-Recommendations: • Implement Lead Safe Work Practices.
+Workers at the job site must receive on-the-job training from the RRP-Certified Renovator.